- Reference Number: HEY1068/2022

 A patient may require a period of enhanced supervision in order to maintain their safety and assist in managing symptoms by providing some dedicated time to the patient.
 The staff will inform you if this is required for your loved one.

-We have a lead consultant and a lead nurse who are based within the elderly care wards.
+We have a lead consultant and a lead matron who oversee dementia and delirium care across the organisation.
 They are both available for further advice and support (please see a member of staff for details)

 Caring for a person living with dementia can be extremely rewarding but at times can be upsetting and stressful.
 Sources of support include family and friends, health professionals, support groups and organisations are listed below: